 In 1959 the Ecuadorian government formed the Galapagos National Park.
 In 1978 the Galápagos Islands were among the first group of sites that were added to the UNESCO World Heritage List.
 By 1998 the Galapagos Marine Reserve had been extended to its current area of 51,350 miles² (133,000 km²).
 By strictly regulating the use of these areas, the integrity and interdependence of the marine, coastal, and terrestrial ecosystems of the archipelago will be protected for future generations.
-97% of the Galapagos archipelago is national park (See our map of the Galapagos Islands.
+97% of the Galapagos archipelago is national park (See our map of the islands.

 Set up by the Ecuadorian government in 1968, the Galapagos National Park Service (GNPS) manages the conservation and resources of the national park and marine reserve.

 The GNPS protects and preserves the archipelago's biodiversity through a wide range of programmes that have been laid out in its comprehensive management plan.
 GNPS works with the local community, promotes scientific research and creates strategies to address management problems in the islands.

 The Charles Darwin Foundation (CDF), an international, non-governmental, non-profit organization, was founded in 1959 under the auspices of UNESCO and the International Union for the Conservation of Nature (IUCN).
 CDF conducts scientific research and advises the Ecuadorian government and the GNPS on the best ways to conserve the biodiversity of the Galapagos Islands.
 The foundation operates the Charles Darwin Research Station which has a team of more than 200 scientists, educators, volunteers, student researchers and support staff.

 Together with governmental bodies, these groups help to protect the marine and terrestrial environments, keeping Galapagos biologically isolated and providing environmental education.
 The most important step in controlling introduced species is preventing them from arriving at the islands.